 Vilnius, Lithuania 2nd – 19th February 2017

-The project was in the framework of the International Jascha Heifetz Competition for Violinists.
+The project took place within the International Jascha Heifetz Competition for Violinists.
 In cooperation with Natų knygynas a special interactive space remembering the Jewish history of Vilnius was created.
-The activities were a series of dialogues about integration of ethnic minorities into society or the accessibility of unrepresented groups through art, among others topics, and a series concerts performed by four EMCY Prize winners.
+The activities were a series of dialogues about the integration of ethnic minorities into society or the accessibility of unrepresented groups through art, among others topics, and a series concerts performed by four EMCY Prize winners.
 More information here

 New Children´s Show